f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--backdrop-opacity=<opacity>` (_double_, default: `0.9`)

-Set the opacity of the backdrop behind text information such as FPS, filename, metadata or cheatsheet.
+Set the opacity of the backdrop behind text information such as FPS Counter, Filename, Metadata, or Cheatsheet.

 #### compare